cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

                 orientation:"vertical"
                 padding: dp(30)
                 spacing: dp(20)
+           # button
             MDRaisedButton:
                 text: "Register Here"
                 size: 150,100
                 pos_hint:{"center_x":0.4,"bottom":1}
+                # connect to the .py, starting registration
                 on_release:
                     root.parent.current = "RegisterScreen"

 ```
 The following is the UI for the register screen.
+It's pretty similar to the login screen but the user need to confirm their passwords by typing twice and there is
+a button `submit` for uploading the information to the database. `Back`button is for people who accidentally click `Register Here`to return to the login screen.
 <img src = "https://github.com/cathymonkey/Unit_3/blob/main/iEat_foodStockApp/register.png" width = "720" height = "560">

 Figure 6.
 Register Screen